tgfrerer/island/plan.md

 # Next Step Features

+* re-implement `le_vertex_input_attributes` instead of using vk attributes directly - our own take on attributes is more expressive, and fits better with gltf for example.
 * improve ergonomics, reduce lines to type
 * create a project generator
 * entity-component system for nodes